All visitors are welcome to Nottinghamshire Archives. Documents, such as microfiche and original archives, can be consulted in our public search room.

 There is no charge to visit and use the archives.

-Due to building work, Nottinghamshire Archives’ car park will close on 1 April 2014 until further notice.
+Due to building work, Nottinghamshire Archives’ car park closed on 1 April 2014 for approximately one year.

 You do not need to make an appointment to use microfiche and original records; however, it is necessary to book a computer.

 All visitors need to sign the visitors' book at Reception and you must place your belongings i.e. bags and coats in a locker.
 You will need to observe our Code of Conduct [PDF].

 Our duty team will be able to advise you on your arrival.